 Restaurants participating in the OFR Campaign MUST follow these three criteria:

-1. No Styrofoam use; replacements are recycled, recyclable, compostable, or biodegradable
+1. No styrofoam use; replacements are recyclable, compostable, or biodegradable.

 2. Only reusable tableware is provided for onsite dining